AI-Driven Business Models: Transforming Growth and Innovation

 Published: 16 May 2025

-According to a McKinsey report, AI could add nearly $13 trillion to the global economy by 2030, showing just how big the benefits can be.
-That’s why understanding, using, and fully embracing the importance of an AI business model is crucial.
-Whether your organization is just starting out or already growing, using AI for growth isn’t optional anymore – it’s the smart move for the future.
+According to a McKinsey report, AI could add nearly $13 trillion to the global economy by 2030, showing how critical it is for companies to adopt AI business strategies.
+Whether your business is just starting or already expanding, using AI is no longer optional—it’s the smart move for the future.

 Rethinking Business with AI Models